askarahodov/xyops/docs/data-structures.md

 ### Action Types

-Each action has a `type` property which dictates what will happen when the trigger fires.
+Each action has a `type` property which dictates what will happen when the condition fires.
 The different types are listed below:

 | Type ID | Description |
 |---------|-------------|